 This is one of the simplest time management tips for work, yet it can be one of the hardest to follow.
 Focus on the task at hand and block out all distractions.
 It can be tempting to multitask, but you’re just shooting yourself in the foot when you attempt to do so.
 You lose time and decrease productivity when switching from one task to another.

 Similarly, don’t get overwhelmed by a to-do list stretching a mile long.
 Stressing over it will not make it shorter, so breathe in, breathe out, and take it one task at a time.

 Part of creating your schedule should involve setting time limits on tasks instead of just working until they’re done.
 To-do lists are great and wonderful, but sometimes you might feel like you never check anything off.

+If you’d rather set your own pace, timeboxing allows you to block out varied amounts of time.
 Use your time log (step #1) to get an estimate for how long an activity will take you.
-Once you’ve spent the designated amount of time working on that task, cross it off your list and move on to the next important activity.
+Once you’ve spent the designated amount of time on that task, move on to the next important activity.
 You’ll find your productivity skyrocketing and your to-do list shrinking when you have these parameters in place.

 7. Build in buffers.